 Factories require a ‘minimum order quantity’, which means ordering 20-30 pieces of each style, size and colour.
 For popular sizes, like a 32D in black, that’s not a problem.
 But what about the 28A in hot pink?
 Those 28A bras would be sitting around for months!
 Our founders faced the same tough choice all small fashion brands encounter.
 They could make fewer sizes, reduce the number of colours offered or raise lots of money.

-Instead they came up with a third option: to start the Lara Intimates factory.
+Instead they came up with a different option: to start the Lara Intimates factory.

 We designed our manufacturing with three goals in mind.
 First, maintain sustainable practices to reduce our environmental impact.
 Second, provide opportunity, training and a high standard of living for our makers.
 Our third goal is to be efficient so prices remain accessible - while always keeping sustainability and ethics as a first priority.